seeds-project/website/content/_index.md

 ## Contact

-Get in touch with the [coordinator](mailto:s.pfenninger@tudelft.nl).
-Main contacts for the individual partners are on on the [about page](/about/#partners-and-contacts).
+Get in touch with us at [info@seeds-project.org](mailto:info@seeds-project.org).
+Main contacts for the individual partners are on on the [consortium page](/about/#partners-and-contacts).

 ## Project updates